miker704/Strife/patches.md

     - Moved old Friend page Styles to deprecated folder.
     - Switched to SCSS Vars for Friend pages.
     - Restyled Nitro button in DmServer Nav Bar.
+    - Switched to SCSS Vars for Nitro nav bar.